 Although the law no longer requires one demonstrate that they have a proper cause to carry a firearm, it certainly did not make it any easier to get a license.
 Applicants must first take a 16-hour training class, including a two-hour live-fire session.
 Then they must have an in-person interview with a licensing officer where they must disclose several types of personal information, including all of their social media accounts.
 The officer then reviews that information to determine if the applicant has “good moral character,” which is even more subjective than the unconstitutional “proper cause” standard.
 The licensing officer then has up to six months—unless they want more time, which they will be granted indefinitely—to pore through the applicant’s information to determine if they are eligible for a license.

 Even worse, the CCIA effectively bans carrying concealed by declaring everywhere to be a “sensitive” or “restricted” place.
-When Governor Hochul was asked where people could carry under the CCIA, she said
+When Governor Hochul was asked where people could carry under the CCIA, she said “probably some streets.”

 “The CCIA replaces one unconstitutional, discretionary law with another unconstitutional, discretionary law,” the lawsuit says.
 “The CCIA contains a slew of burdensome and discriminatory requirements for obtaining a Handgun Carry License—violating the First, Second, Fourth, and Fourteenth Amendments—and an additional slew of restrictions on where and how Handgun Carry License holders may exercise their right to carry arms outside the home—in violation of the First, Second, and Fourteenth Amendments.”